 All students, as well as faculty and staff are strongly encouraged to participate in the CUNY Alert system.
 The CUNY Alert system is designed to give you immediate and up-to-date information regarding weather, utility and emergency situations.
 The system can contact you and family or friends, as you designate, via text message, cell phone, landline and/or e-mail.
 The system can offer all methods of notice, a single method or any combination.
 It is user friendly and can prove to be invaluable before, during and after an emergency.
 Simply log onto www.cuny.edu/alert and follow the instructions.
-If you have trouble signing up for CUNY Alert, please come to the IT help desk located in the library.
+Contact information for all registered students and employees is included in the CUNY Alert system, except for the contact information for those students who affirmatively choose to opt out of receiving CUNY Alert messages.
+If you have trouble accessing or modifying your contact information in CUNY Alert, please come to the IT help desk located in the library.

 The system is activated via a web-based system controlled by the New York State Office of Emergency Management.
 CUNY Alert is the CUNY branded emergency alert system that is based on the NYAlert system operated by the New York State.
 CUNY makes every effort to inform affected CUNY Alert registered users of an emergency in a timely and appropriate manner.
-However, please be aware that CUNY is not responsible for, outdated or incorrect subscriber information, technical limitations such as overtaxed communications systems, transmission errors, and cellular telephone roaming and out of range areas that may delay, block, or prevent, the communications of messages to certain users.., CUNY also is not responsible for any costs incurred by the user for any alert received or for any actions taken or not taken by the user or any third party in reliance of an alert.
+However, please be aware that CUNY is not responsible for, outdated or incorrect subscriber information, technical limitations such as overtaxed communications systems, transmission errors, and cellular telephone roaming and out of range areas that may delay, block, or prevent, the communications of messages to certain users..., CUNY also is not responsible for any costs incurred by the user for any alert received or for any actions taken or not taken by the user or any third party in reliance of an alert.